BarryThePirate/FishtankLiveExtended/README.md

  - Extract the ZIP file

 ## Chrome
- - Open Chrome Extensions Page: Go to [chrome://extensions/](chrome://extensions/) or open the menu → Extensions → Manage Extensions
+ - Open Chrome Extensions Page: Go to `chrome://extensions/` in your address bar or open the menu → Extensions → Manage Extensions
  - Enable Developer Mode: Toggle the "Developer mode" switch in the top-right corner of the page
  - Click “Load unpacked”
- - Select the root folder of your extension (the one that contains manifest.json).
+ - Select the root folder of the extension (the one that contains manifest.json).

 To test changes, you need to click the Reload button on the extension in the Manage Extensions page

+## Firefox
+ - Go to `about:debugging#/runtime/this-firefox` in your address bar
+ - Click "Load Temporary Add-on"
+ - Select `manifest.json` within the root folder of the extension

+To test changes, you need to click the Reload button on the extension in the `about:debugging#/runtime/this-firefox` page